artap-framework/agrossuite/README-WIN.txt

 1) Preparing for compilation

 1.1) Download and install cmake for Windows: https://cmake.org/download/ 1.2) Download and install MS Visual Studio 2015 (Community Edition is enough).
-Don't forgot, after MSVC installation, to continue download and install necessary C++ packages (compiler and tools) - in File -> New
+Don't forget, after MSVC installation, to continue download and install necessary C++ packages (compiler and tools) - in File -> New
+1.3 Download and instal Doxygen for Windows https://sourceforge.net/projects/doxygen/files/snapshots/ Put it into the folder C:\Doxygen\
+Add path to binaries (dogygen.exe) to the Windows system variable PATH

 2) Dependencies